smscully/Management-Governance/Tagging Scripts/README.md

 # Tagging Scripts

-The JSON tag files in this directory add tag sets to AWS resources using one of the following three methods:
+The JSON tag files in this folder add tag sets to AWS resources using one of the following three methods:

 + Resource Groups Tagging API
 + CloudFormation templates deployed via the AWS CLI